 In biological terms, the word "tetra" refers to any member of the family characidae that also belongs to the order characiformes.
-There are more than 1,500 species of tetra, all living in tropical and subtropical Africa and the Americas.
-While many types of tetras are kept as pets, the neon tetra is the most common type.
-These fish are known for being non-aggressive, attractive and easy to care for.
-Tetras are often kept in small schools as a community fish.
+There are more than 1,500 species of tetra — in the wild they live in the tropical and subtropical Africa and the Americas.
+While many types of tetras are kept as pets, the neon tetra is the most common type of pet tetra.

 The pH of water refers to how acidic or basic it is.
 A neutral pH is 7.
 Anything below 7 is acidic and anything above 7 is basic.
 Rainwater ranges between a pH of 5 and 6.
 Freshwater tends to have a pH of 6 or 7.
 Seawater is basic, and tends to be around a pH of 8.

 Tetras are freshwater fish, but they can adapt to other water.
-Most tetra species thrive best in water that is neutral or slightly acidic, with a pH of between 6.5 and 7.
-However, they are able to withstand a pH range of 5 to 7.5 with no harmful effects.
+Idea water temperature for neon tetras is 75 to 78 degrees Fahrenheit.
+Most tetra species thrive best in water that is neutral or slightly acidic, with a pH of between 6.8 and 7.8.
+The ideal neon tetra pH level is 6.5.
+However, they are able to withstand a pH range of 5.5 to 7. with no harmful effects.
 This adds to the appeal of tetras as a community fish.

 There are chemicals that you can add to the water to change the pH as well, although adding too much at a time can harm the fish.
 There are also many methods of slowly changing the pH of water over time.
 For instance, adding decorative natural wood or filtering water over peat are both effective ways to lower water pH.